socketsupply/socket/README.md

 - System Menus, Context Menus, File Dialogs
 - Webkit web inspector
 - The only build requiremnt a modern C++ compiler
+- Smaller than and with fewer dependencies than tauri or electron
+- Runs any arbitrary backend process

 # GET STARTED